KendyC/kendyc.github.io/ReadMe.md

 <center>

-🛠<i>"progress brings with it the amelioration of the human condition"</i>💡
+<i>"progress brings with it the amelioration of the human condition"</i> 🛠💡

 </center>